10 Things to Look Forward to in 2023 in Raleigh, N.C.

 Perhaps the Raleigh area's most beloved holiday tradition (and longest-running performing arts production), this hilarious and emotional stage play from local passionate mind Ira David Wood III has wowed more than a million guests over the past 49 years.
 The musical comedy adaptation of the Dickens classic, in which Wood himself puts on an incredible performance as Scrooge, has been a longstanding tradition for families in the area—tickets tend to go quickly so plan ahead!

-A Christmas Carol will take to the stage at the Duke Energy Center for the Performing Arts in downtown Raleigh in December (exact dates to be announced), and you can see the rest of the 2023 season for Theatre In The Park here (including a can't-miss stage biography of Sir Walter Raleigh).
+A Christmas Carol will take to the stage at the Martin Marietta Center for the Performing Arts in downtown Raleigh in December (exact dates to be announced), and you can see the rest of the 2023 season for Theatre In The Park here (including a can't-miss stage biography of Sir Walter Raleigh).